dorkibear/M-Feedback/README.md

 Also the poison does way too much dmg/stacks too fast and too high.
 Impossible to cleanse that often.
 Make it have an ICD on how fast you stack/cap it/nerf the dmg.
 *this boss is mostly fine now but the poison is still way too much.
 DPS randomly get hit by them and tank will instantly build to 20+ stacks*

+## Bridge miniboss
+Deadly tornado hits instantly when it spawns.
+Really hard to react to compared to normal tornados.
+Needs a small grace period.

 ## Eagles
 bolstering is really bad here.